Product Review

 Ergonomic Design and Wrist Comfort

-Grip and Hand Position
+Grip and Three-Point Contact

 Comfort Over Extended Sessions